SayedLabib/AI_Dream_Interpreter/README.md

 # Dream AI Interpreter 🌙✨

-**AI-Powered Dream Analysis & Visualization Service**
+**AI-Powered Dream Analysis, Visualization & Speech-to-Text Service**

-A sophisticated FastAPI-based web service that combines the power of **OpenAI's GPT-3.5 Turbo** and **DALL-E 3** to provide comprehensive dream interpretation and visual representation.
-Built with modern Python architecture, this service offers empathetic dream analysis through "Dr. Elena Nightingale," a virtual dream analyst with expertise in Jungian psychology.
+A sophisticated FastAPI-based web service that combines the power of **OpenAI's GPT-3.5 Turbo**, **DALL-E 3**, and **Whisper** to provide comprehensive dream interpretation, visual representation, and voice transcription capabilities.
+Built with modern Python architecture, this service offers empathetic dream analysis through "Dr. Elena Nightingale," a virtual dream analyst with expertise in Jungian psychology, plus the ability to transcribe spoken dreams into text.

 ## � Core Features